jyp/boon/README.md

 - RYO modal mode https://github.com/Kungsgeten/ryo-modal

   RYO modal has the same purpose as Modalka and boon-core.
-Compared to Modalka, it provides support for repeating the last command.
+Compared to Modalka, it provides support for repeating a command.
 However RYO modal's method is incompatible with Emacs' repeat (and consequently also with boon complex commands).
-Additionally it suffers from the same drawback as Modalka: it has a single state.
+Additionally it suffers from the same drawback as Modalka: it has a single non-insertion state.

 - God-mode https://github.com/chrisdone/god-mode

   God-mode is similar to "sticky modifier keys" in principle.
 Its simplicity allows to quickly get up to speed with it.
-However, it lacks the main benefit of a true modal layer: text operators. (what vi fans call a "language for text edition").
+However, it lacks the main benefit of a true modal layer: text operators. (what vi people call a "language for text edition").
+Boon integrates basic god-mode functionality (bound to the C key).

 - Modal Mode http://retroj.net/modal-mode (Last updated in 2014)